 On April 5, 2018, the Board, including a majority of the independent directors, conditionally approved the Investment Advisory Agreement between the Company and House Hanover (the "House Hanover Investment Advisory Agreement") subject to the approval of the Company's stockholders at the 2018 Annual Meeting of Stockholders.
 The House Hanover Investment Advisory Agreement replaced the Interim Investment Advisory Agreement.
-On May 30, 2018, the Company's stockholders approved the House Hanover Investment Advisory Agreement.
-The effective date of the House Hanover Investment Advisory Agreement was May 31, 2018.
+On May 30, 2018, the Company's stockholders approved the House Hanover Investment Advisory Agreement was May 31, 2018.
 The House Hanover Investment Advisory Agreement was last annually renewed by the Board and by a majority of the members of the Board who are not parties to the House Hanover Investment Advisory Agreement or "interested persons" (as such term is defined in the 1940 Act) of any such party, in accordance with the requirements of the 1940 Act and the House Hanover Investment Advisory Agreement on May 9, 2024.